mkwcat/starling/README.md

 ## License

-All code in this repository is licensed under the MIT license unless stated otherwise in an individual file header.
-The full text of the license can be found in the 'LICENSE' file.
+This software is licensed under the GNU General Public License version 2 (or any later version).
+The full license can be found in the [LICENSE](LICENSE) file.